cyface-de/data-collector/README.md

 To publish a new version of an artifact you need to:

-1. Increase the version number of the sub-project within the `build.gradle` file
+1. Increase the version number of the subproject within the `build.gradle` file
 2. Call `./gradlew publish`

 This will upload a new artifact to GitHub packages with the new version.